A Clinical Guide for Those who are Stretched Down the Middle

 Clinical Guide Research

-After over a decade of clinical and research enquiry on best ways to help postpartum women recover their abdominal wall appearance and function, the answers to these questions are becoming clear.
-This clinical guide, complete with over 130 online videos, will present an evidence-based approach (current available research combined with clinical expertise) for clinicians and trainers working with postpartum women who aim to improve the function and appearance of their abdominal wall.
+After 25 years of clinical and research enquiry on best ways to help postpartum women recover their abdominal wall appearance and function, the answers to these questions are becoming clear.
+This clinical guide, complete with over 150 online videos, will present an evidence-based approach (current available research combined with clinical expertise) for clinicians and trainers working with postpartum women who aim to improve the function and appearance of their abdominal wall.

 Scan the QR codes in the book with your phone or tablet to access the related video on this site